-Where Business Strategy and Community Impact Actually Meet
+Where Business Strategy and Community Impact Align

 But too often, their giving is reactive—driven by requests, relationships, or good intentions rather than strategy.
 The result?
 Scattered donations, unclear priorities, and impact that’s hard to explain internally or externally.